georgebyte/georgebyte.com/cv.md

                             I'm highly organized and self-motivated.
                         </li>
                         <li class="cv-section-bullet">
-                            I like to constantly be learning something new, reading a bunch of books and keeping up to date with developments in IT industry.
+                            I like to constantly be learning something new, reading a bunch of books and keeping up to date with developments in IT industry and web development.
                         </li>
                         <li class="cv-section-bullet">
                             I have some experience with remote work and overcoming the challenges it introduces.